-Can you imagine a world where each vehicle manufacturer was required to build its own street network?
-Not only would that be extremely complex and expensive for automotive manufacturers, causina a maior increase in the price of their products and services, it would also lead to a chaotic street network configuration in urban and industrial areas, and to rural areas being barely accessible for lack of proper routes.
+Can you imagine a world where each vehicle manufacturer was required to build its own roads?
+Not only would that be extremely complex and expensive for automotive manufacturers, causing a major increase in the price of their products and services, it would also lead to a chaotic street network configuration in urban and industrial areas, and to rural areas being barely accessible for lack of proper routes.